andersonopt/website/content/why-anderson.md

 {{< column "wrap_min center space" >}}

-Open models, a cloud-based platform, and easy-to-use interface reduce challenging barriers to scaling renewable development.
-By making these technologies accessible and cost-effective, we can make renewable energy an easy choice for industry participants.
+Open models, a cloud-based platform, and easy-to-use interface reduce challenging barriers to scaling renewable and storage development.
+By providing cost-effective solutions that reduce work and improve analysis, we can make renewable energy an easy choice for industry participants.

 {{< /column >}}
 {{< column "wrap_min center space" >}}